Welcome to Fly Fishing the

 I started this web site in 2002 with the intent to retain information about fly fishing the Sierra for my personal use.
 The internet allows you to easily share this information and, over time, it has morphed into something that I am proud to share.
 To help cover costs, I included an online store for Fly Tying Materials and Tools.
 In 2012, I enlarged the store to include tackle items such as Fly Lines, Leaders, Tippets, and Indicators.
-And, in 2017, the online store includes fishing gear, rods, and reels from Snowbee USA.
+And, in 2017, the online store included fishing gear, rods, and reels from Snowbee USA.
 Starting in 2013, I introduced a new line of fishing maps using Google Terrain imagery in conjunction with National Geographic Topo maps.
 Streambed features and structures are identified from Satellite images.
 Identifications of the stream locations come from the local guides who serve that area.
 This site is not sponsored in any way.
 I have no commercial advertising.
 The graphics are simple and the content allows for quick viewing.
 The site was originally written in html using Notepad but after over 2000 pages were created, the site became cumbersome, I converted the site to php and changed domain providers, hoping to redirect to the new domain.
 The previous domain provider decided to just delete me so you may have lost me for a year in 2019.
-Well, we are back up and hope to continue a comprehensive look into Fly Fishing the Sierra.
+Well, we came back up in 2020 and hope to continue a comprehensive look into Fly Fishing the Sierra.
+Another glitch happened in 2023, Paypal discontinued support of their payment buttons so I had to create a whole new online store using an E-Commerce platform.
+It took me a couple of months but I like the results.
+My domain provider, GoDaddy, offers E-commerce solutions and web design assistance.
+So I went with them and brought forth a whole new online store while retaining the previous website as well.
+In addition, we have added two more vendors to the store, Adamsbuilt and Montana Fly Company (MFC).

 I hope you enjoy this site.
 Please feel free to contact me with any comments.